foundry-rs/book/src/cheatcodes/expect-emit.md

 Assert a specific log is emitted during the next call.

-1. Call the cheat code, specifying whether we should check the first, second or third topic, and the log data.
+1. Call the cheat code, specifying whether we should check the first, second or third topic, and the log data (`expectEmit()` checks them all).
 Topic 0 is always checked.
 2. Emit the event we are supposed to see during the next call.
 3. Perform the call.